This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 BLG litigated in court with United Equitable through many motions, briefings, and oral arguments set over more than three years.
 The trial court ultimately agreed with BLG and decided against United Equitable, ruling that coverage existed at the time of the collision.

-United Equitable then filed an appeal to the Illinois appellate court.
+United Equitable then filed an appeal with the Illinois Appellate Court.
 After an extensive briefing on the issues, the Appellate Court also ruled for BLG’s clients and against United Equitable, upholding the trial court’s ruling.

-Specifically, the appellate court held that under the insurance policy, BLG’s clients did not prejudice United Equitable by pursuing the uninsured motorist policy instead of the uninsured, and asset-less, at-fault driver.
+Specifically, the appellate court held that under the insurance policy, BLG’s clients did not prejudice United Equitable by pursuing the uninsured motorist policy instead of the uninsured, asset-less, at-fault driver.
 The appellate court found that United Equitable failed to comply with Illinois law.
-Therefore, coverage existed at the time of the collision.
+Therefore, coverage was in effect at the time of the collision.
 United Equitable then filed an appeal to the Illinois Supreme Court.
 The Supreme Court denied the insurance company’s appeal.

 BLG Holds United Equitable Accountable

 After years of United Equitable’s denials and delays, it tendered the entirety of its uninsured motorist policy limits to BLG’s four injured clients.
-BLG’s persistence and experience in litigation forced United Equitable to honor its insurance policy to benefit our injured clients.
+BLG’s persistence and experience in litigation compelled United Equitable to honor its insurance policy, benefiting our injured clients.

 Contact Us for a Free Consultation